Why you should never agree to accept results-based payment for your work, except for whenever you should.

 Narrators who are new to Audible or Amazon and are “building their portfolio” are enticed by this payment setup more than seasoned pros who have no problem finding clients who will pay their rate or who know how to pick good royalty-share projects that are likely going to make back more than enough to pay the narrator’s rate.
 Perhaps newly self-published authors who haven’t the faintest clue how much work narrating and producing an audiobook is are more prone to look for the cheapest way they can get their book produced and the deferred payment of royalty-splitting is appealing.

 For that reason, I charge a flat fee in the first place as this is a largely paid-for-work service I’m offering.
+(Edit: since writing this post, ACX has come up with the “Royalty Share Plus system where the narrator splits the royalties with the author, but AFTER having received compensation for the narrator’s expenses– such as hiring their editor and/or proofer).

 But the reason I’m asking this today is not specifically audiobook-related.